Kafka UI Tools: Which One Is Right for Your Team?

 Schema Registry

-All major tools support Schema Registry browsing.
-Conduktor adds schema ownership tracking (assign subjects to teams and applications), RBAC on schema operations via a dedicated SR proxy, and support for both Confluent SR and AWS Glue.
+All major tools support Schema Registry browsing or management.
+Conduktor adds schema ownership tracking through application resources and supports both Confluent Schema Registry and AWS Glue.

 API & Automation